-9.4.
-Model no. 231
+9.5.
+Model No 231

-The Model no. 231 The Model 231 was adopted for the first time by Autogrill on 6 November 2002 and was subsequently supplemented to implement a number of regulatory changes that broadened the range of offences under Legislative Decree no. 231/2001.
-Article 25-quinquiesdecies of the Legislative Decree no. 231/2001, introduced on 19 December 2019, also included the so-called "tax offences" within the legislation on the administrative liability of entities.
+Model 231 was adopted for the first time by Autogrill on 6 November 2002 Model No 231 and was subsequently supplemented to implement a number of regulatory changes that broadened the range of offences under Legislative Decree No 231/2001.
+Article 25-quinquiesdecies of the Legislative Decree No 231/2001, introduced on 19 December 2019, also included the so-called "tax offences" within the legislation on the administrative liability of entities.

 To this end, during 2020 the Group tax compliance function launched a project to implement a Group Tax Control Framework (TCF), approved by the Board of Directors on 21 December 2021 and consisting, specifically, of the Tax Policy of the Autogrill Group and the Tax Compliance Model of the Company.
-The Model 231 was updated to integrate the control and conduct principles defined in the TCF on 15 February 2022.
+Model 231 was updated to integrate the control and conduct principles defined in the TCF on 15 February 2022.